AshleyLin-0116/Atlas/README.md

 ## What It Does

-- **Generates daily schedules** -> fills your available time with tasks, breaks, meals, and commitments automatically
+- **Generates daily schedules** → fills your available time with tasks, breaks, meals, and commitments automatically
-- **Prioritizes tasks dynamically** -> ranks by urgency, importance, personal priority, and difficulty using a weighted scoring formula
+- **Prioritizes tasks dynamically** → ranks by urgency, importance, personal priority, and difficulty using a weighted scoring formula
-- **Classifies deep vs. light work** -> alternates cognitively demanding and lighter tasks to preserve focus
+- **Classifies deep vs. light work** → alternates cognitively demanding and lighter tasks to preserve focus
-- **Schedules around peak hours** -> places hardest tasks during your self-reported most productive window
+- **Schedules around peak hours** → places hardest tasks during your self-reported most productive window
-- **Handles flexible and fixed commitments** -> meals and commitments can have fixed times or be placed automatically in preferred windows
+- **Handles flexible and fixed commitments** → meals and commitments can have fixed times or be placed automatically in preferred windows
-- **Models commute time** -> blocks travel to and from any commitment requiring transportation, including return trips
+- **Models commute time** → blocks travel to and from any commitment requiring transportation, including return trips
-- **Adjusts duration estimates** -> computes per-category multipliers from history and silently corrects future task durations
+- **Adjusts duration estimates** → computes per-category multipliers from history and silently corrects future task durations
-- **Tracks cumulative partial progress** -> logs duration across multiple partial sessions and sums them on final completion
+- **Tracks cumulative partial progress** → logs duration across multiple partial sessions and sums them on final completion
-- **Parses tasks from natural language** -> describe a task in plain English and Atlas fills the form automatically using Claude AI
+- **Parses tasks from natural language** → describe a task in plain English and Atlas fills the form automatically using Claude AI
-- **Enforces task dependencies** -> blocked tasks are excluded from the schedule until their prerequisites are complete
+- **Enforces task dependencies** → blocked tasks are excluded from the schedule until their prerequisites are complete
+- **Supports recurring tasks** → weekly recurring tasks generate child instances automatically for each scheduled day
+- **Commitment repeat-until options** → commitments can repeat forever, until a date, or a fixed number of times
+- **Canvas LMS integration** → sync assignments and class schedule directly from your institution's Canvas instance
+- **Google Calendar two-way sync** → import existing events or push your generated Atlas schedule to Google Calendar
+- **Push notifications** → get notified before each scheduled block starts, with configurable lead time and block type filters
+- **Guided onboarding** → new users complete a three-step setup flow (sleep → meal → task) before reaching the main app
-- **Collects behavioral feedback** -> after each task, logs actual duration, actual difficulty, and completion status
+- **Collects behavioral feedback** → after each task, logs actual duration, actual difficulty, and completion status
-- **Tracks estimation accuracy** -> compares estimated vs. actual duration per task and by category
+- **Tracks estimation accuracy** → compares estimated vs. actual duration per task and by category
-- **Identifies productive time patterns** -> analyzes which time periods have the highest task completion rates
+- **Identifies productive time patterns** → analyzes which time periods have the highest task completion rates
-- **Surfaces smart suggestions** -> detects overdue tasks, consistent underestimation patterns, and peak productivity windows
+- **Surfaces smart suggestions** → detects overdue tasks, consistent underestimation patterns, and peak productivity windows
-- **Weekly analytics** -> summarizes the last 7 days of task activity, time spent, and estimation accuracy by category
+- **Weekly analytics** → summarizes the last 7 days of task activity, time spent, and estimation accuracy by category
-- **Schedule flagging** -> flag any block with a note describing what you'd like changed; notes surface in Schedule Notes on next generation
+- **Schedule flagging** → flag any block with a note describing what you'd like changed
-- **Schedule notes** -> after generation, flags duration adjustments, blocked tasks, overflow tasks, and user-flagged blocks
-- **Full account management** -> update username, email, or password; forgot password/username via email; delete account
+- **Full account management** → update username, email, or password; forgot password/username via email; delete account
-- **Persists everything** -> all tasks, history, settings, and schedules saved to PostgreSQL
+- **Persists everything** → all tasks, history, settings, and schedules saved to PostgreSQL

 ---